GitHub-Go-Brr/top-gg/README.md

  - Connections on top.gg showing in the connections on the users profile.
  - Badges from top.gg showing in the badges area on the users profile.

-based on the discord-bio plugin
+based on the discord-bio plugin and the enhanceddiscord plugin by juby